mbucchia/OpenXR-Toolkit/FAQ.md

 OpenXR is a structured set of instructions and rules for developers to create applications (such as Flight Simulator 2020) that use virtual reality or augmented reality (or XR as the industry calls it) that run on modern devices (such as the HP Reverb or Oculus Quest).

+## Q: Why the OpenXR Toolkit?

+The goal of the OpenXR Toolkit is to bring innovative features to the community without waiting for platform software to add those features.

 ## Q: What headset does the OpenXR Toolkit work with?

 It should work with any VR headset thanks to OpenXR.
 We've seen success with Windows Mixed Reality (eg: HP Reverb), any headset going through the SteamVR runtime (Valve Index), Pimax, Oculus Quest...